darktenshi/zapier-form/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 3.2.0 =
+This update improves the form submission process and removes the dependency on WP-Cron.
+Update recommended for all users.

 = 3.0.1 =
 This update fixes the background lock on mobile devices.
 Update recommended for all users.